Hey and welcome to our blog.

-It requires vulnerability and that for us men is not something we tend to be great at.
+It requires vulnerability which isn’t always easy.
 Although, I’m glad to say that this is changing.

 So, let’s break it down.
 A fear of the unknown is essentially anything that is out of our comfort zone and it’s often the case that we love a bit of comfort.

 Lucky for us, and you’ll be able to recall some experiences yourself I’m sure, we can expand our comfort zones little by little which in turn will reduce the impact the fear or fear of the unknown will have on us.

 I read something recently and it said that fear is down to a lack of education of what it is and that it’s part of life.

 It said that the the thing we are fearful of, the unknown for example, isn’t what we are actually afraid of but it’s that we can’t handle whatever comes our way.

 If we knew with certainty that we could handle anything that comes our way, why would we fear?